backand/angular-yeoman-todos/README.md

       BackandProvider.setSignUpToken('035F6716-4E87-46FB-A8C9-2C5212A37E80');
       ```
   2. **Manual Sync for My User**
-  If you go to Security & Auth --> Team, you will find your email as the only team member in the team.
+  If you go to *Security & Auth --> Team*, you will find your email as the only team member in the team.
   That is because when you create a Backand app you automatically assigned when an *Admin* role as a team member.
   That happened before you created the sync actions, so you need to manually sync yourself.
   Backand has a tool for that.
   Go to *Objects --> users* click on the last tab *REST API*
   Click on *POST /objects/{name}*
-  Paste the following json inside the object text area:
+  Paste the following json inside the object text area and replace <your email> and <your name> with the values from the single row in the *team member*:
     ```json
     {
       "email": "<your email>",